 This clay is one of a kind in creating baby soft skin and gifting your body with a satin silky smooth touch.
-It comes in it’s natural form like in the picture or grounded down into a powder for you to mix how you please.
-There are also ready mixed versions available.
+It comes in its natural form like in the picture or ground down into a powder for you to mix how you please.
+There are also ready-mixed versions available.

 Then finally, just when you think you can’t take any more skin treatment, you will again be passed onto another lady who will engross you in a heavenly body massage from head to toe using a heated concoction of Argan oil and Rose Water.

-As you sip your Moroccan tea at the end of the Hammam, you will feel a blissful aura of beauty surrounding you as you contemplate at your reflection in the mirror to meet your rejuvenated self!
+Of course, the salon experience isn’t going to be the same as the Moroccan traditional experience where you share it with sisters and friends.
+As you sip your Moroccan tea at the end of the Hammam, you will feel a blissful aura of beauty & lightness surrounding you as you glance at your reflection in the mirror to see your rejuvenated reflection!

-Anyone reading this is bound to seek a visit to a Moroccan Hammam at some point in their life, and we highly recommend it, however we suggest you get some assistance and recommendations to the right type of hammam for you.
-There are numerous versions all offering the same services but catering for different price range and unfortunately you get what you pay for.
-Also it’s useful to mention at this point that if you do not wish to free mix with other women (as this is actually prohibited in Islam if not covering your Awra.)
-You can request a private room or family room to share with your Mother or daughter.
+Anyone reading this is bound to seek a visit to a Moroccan Hammam at some point in their life, and we highly recommend it, however, we suggest you get some assistance and recommendations to the right type of hammam for you.
+There are numerous versions all offering the same services but catering for the different price ranges and unfortunately, you get what you pay for.
+Also, it’s useful to mention at this point that if you do not wish to free mix with other women (as this is actually prohibited in Islam if not covering your Awra.)
+You can request a private room or family room to share with your mother or daughter.

-Here is some good news though, if you cant afford to go to Morocco for the exquisit Hammam experience, you can now recreate a Moroccan Hammam in the comfort and privacy of your own home.
+Here is some good news though, if you can’t afford to go to Morocco for the exquisite Hammam experience, you can now recreate a Moroccan Hammam in the comfort and privacy of your own home.
 All you need are the following ingredients and a very hot & steamy bathroom: